sengelha/d3-latency-heatmap/README.md

 This is a reusable D3 latency heatmap chart, which is a highly effective way to visualize latency data over time.
-The chart is quick and easy to use, and produces beautiful images such as the
+The chart is fast, easy to use, and produces beautiful images such as the
 below:

 ![Example Latency Heatmap](samples/example1.png)